maguzj/coupled_learning/README.md

 ## TO DO LIST:

-- Implement conversion toJAX
 - Implement efficient prunning, back compatible with labeling and indices.
-- Implement plotting routines, using Ax as arguments.
 - Implement Read the Docs
 - Implement triangular networks
+- Implement GPU
+- Add speed tests